Top 10 aquatic holiday adventures

 10. Sail Croatia

 These days, it seems like all the kids are doing it, and all the adults have done it – but sailing in Croatia remains an essential European pastime.
-Full of beautiful coastlines, crumbling medieval ruins and thousands of islands to explore, finding your own piece of the The Dalmatian Coast is an experience that more than deserves the hype.
+Full of beautiful coastlines, crumbling medieval ruins and thousands of islands to explore, finding your own piece of the The Dalmatian Coast is a holiday experience that more than deserves the hype.

 9. Float down the Nile